..By Jack Portman —..February 2023

 Both Wales and Scotland now boast national empty homes programmes, while England has yet to establish any such national-level programme to return empty homes to use or channel funding towards such projects.
 Meanwhile, England’s stock of empty homes continues to grow and now exceeds 500,000 homes.

 It is striking that in addition to these programmes, both the Welsh and Scottish Governments have also been addressing other forms of vacancy as the UK’s housing crisis intensifies, at a time when both rents and house prices have been rising to historically high levels.
-Both Scotland and Wales have taken steps to address the short let market, either by imposing licensing schemes to limit the number of Airbnb and other short term let properties (as in the case of Scotland) or by introducing residential use classes to distinguish between primary residences and second homes, (in the case of Wales).
+Both Scotland and Wales have taken steps to address the short let market, either by imposing licensing schemes to limit the number of Airbnb and other short term let properties (as in the case of Scotland) or by introducing residential use classes to distinguish between primary residences and second homes (as in the case of Wales).

 The most comprehensive empty homes data